winstonmhango23/air-framework-tutorials/series-tutorials/03-routing-and-http-methods.md

 ### Path Parameters

-Path parameters are defined in the route path using curly braces:
+Path parameters are defined in the route path using curly braces.
+These are required parts of the URL path that identify specific resources.

 ```python
 @app.get("/users/{user_id}")